Prediction of non-SUSY AdS conjecture on the lightest neutrino mass revisited: Constraint of non-SUSY AdS conjecture

-A stable non-SUSY AdS vacuum would always be formed for the case of $\Lambda_3\leq0$ \cite{Gonzalo2021}.
-But, according to the non-SUSY AdS instability conjecture the stable non-SUSY AdS vacua are inconsistent with the UV embedding in quantum gravity or they belong to the swampland.
-Because the SM coupled to Einstein gravity must be consistent with quantum gravity, the radion potential must develop a non-AdS vacuum which can be guaranteed if the three-dimensional cosmological constant $\Lambda_3$ is positive and there are enough fermionic degrees of freedom that are sufficiently light.\footnote{In order to apply the non-SUSY AdS conjecture here, we assume the absence of the UV non-perturbative instabilities transferred to the effective three-dimensional theory which can be avoided if the bubble radius is larger than the $\text{AdS}_3$ curvature radius.}The experimental value $\Lambda_4\simeq5.06\times10^{-84}$ GeV$^2$ \cite{Tanabashi2018} and Eq. (\ref{radquan}) lead to $R\gtrsim1.15\times10^{41}$ GeV$^{-1}$.
+By studying the behavior of the radion potential $V(R)$ when changing the 3D cosmological constant $\Lambda_3$, we find that $V(R)$ can exhibit a stable non-SUSY AdS vacuum for $\Lambda_3\leq0$ \cite{Gonzalo2021}.
+However, as indicated by the non-SUSY AdS instability conjecture, the stable non-SUSY AdS vacua should belong to the swampland, which means that the SM coupled to Einstein gravity is inconsistent with the UV embedding in quantum gravity.
+On the other hand, in order for the SM coupled to Einstein gravity coming from quantum gravity, the radion potential must develop a non-AdS 3D vacuum.
+This requires the following two conditions: (i) $\Lambda_3>0$ and (ii) the number of light fermionic degrees of freedom must be larger than the number of the massless bosonic degrees of freedom which are two from graviton and two from the photon.\footnote{The non-SUSY AdS conjecture is applied with an assumption that the UV non-perturbative instabilities that are transferred to the effective 3D theory are absent.} The experimental value $\Lambda_4\simeq5.06\times10^{-84}$ GeV$^2$ \cite{Tanabashi2018} and Eq. (\ref{radquan}) lead to $R\gtrsim1.15\times10^{41}$ GeV$^{-1}$ which is the mass order for the fermionic degrees of freedom contributing significantly to the radion potential.
 This means that only the lightest neutrino can contribute to the radion potential if it is light enough.
-However, even with the possible maximum degrees of freedom of the lightest neutrino which are four if it is a Dirac particle, it is impossible to generate a non-AdS vacuum.
-This is due to the fact that the contributions coming from the massless bosonic degrees of freedom in the SM coupled to Einstein gravity (which are two from graviton and two from photon) would make the radion potential drop for small $R$.
-This thus implies the existence of sufficiently light fermionic degrees of freedom beyond the SM with the upper bound for the mass in the order of $\sqrt{\Lambda_4}$.
+But, its possible maximum degrees of freedom are four if it is a Dirac particle.
+As a result, the lightest neutrino itself is impossible to generate a non-AdS 3D vacuum.
+Therefore, there are additional light fermionic degrees of freedom that are beyond the SM with the masses in the order of $\sqrt{\Lambda_4}$.
 With such a tiny upper bound for the mass, we can consider an additional massless Dirac fermion.

 In Fig. \ref{radpot}, we depict the behavior of the radion potential in terms of the radius of the compactified dimension for various values of the lightest neutrino mass.

 In the region of the large radius, the contribution of the three-dimensional cosmological constant is dominant, positive, and decreases with the growth of $R$, hence the radion potential will go to zero from above when $R$ approaches infinitive.
 On the contrary, in the region of the small radius, the Casimir contribution of the bosons and fermions is dominant where the bosons and fermions contribute negatively and positively, respectively.
 However, due to the fermionic degrees of freedom larger than the bosonic one, the radion potential will approach infinity for $R\rightarrow0$.
 In particular, a minimum or runaway behavior (runaway dS vacua) is formed, depending on the mass of the lightest neutrino.